Codes of conduct

 On 1 October 2018, The Netherlands Code of Conduct for Research Integrity 2018 (pdf), enters into force.
 The Code sets out the principles that should be observed by each individual concerned, which are honesty, scrupulousness, transparency, independence and responsibility.

-July 2014 saw the introduction of the Code of Conduct for Scrupulous Academic Practice and Integrity (PDF).
+July 2014 saw the introduction of the Code of Conduct for Scrupulous Academic Practice and Integrity (pdf).
 It describes the key principles of a scrupulous and ethical organisational culture in education and research and how the university community achieves and monitors this.

 Read more about academic and scientific integrity.

-The Code of Conduct (PDF) provides the framework for behaviour and reflection for employees and students of Utrecht University.
+The Code of Conduct (pdf) provides the framework for behaviour and reflection for employees and students of Utrecht University.
 The Code describes the values that govern the way people work and study at the University.

-Utrecht University has regulations governing ancillary activities (Scheme Ancillary Activities, PDF).
+Utrecht University has regulations governing ancillary activities (Scheme Ancillary Activities, pdf).
 It is a requirement of some job categories that the ancillary activities be disclosed via a statement on the profile page.
 This is the case for professors, for example.
 Read more about ancillary activities.

 Utrecht University has a Code of Conduct for Inappropriate Behaviour to prevent and combat inappropriate behaviour.
 This code of conduct contains more information about what falls under inappropriate behaviour.
+Read more on the code on the page about social safety.

 As of 1 January 2019 Utrecht University is required to have a protocol for suspicion of domestic violence and child abuse regarding students and employees.